MisustinIvan/iwm/README.md

 # IWM - Ivan's Window Manager
-IWM is a simple window manager for X11 written in C with [Xlib](https://www.x.org/releases/current/doc/libX11/libX11/libX11.html).It has roughly 550 lines of code(with coments and empty lines).
+IWM is a simple window manager for X11 written in C with [Xlib](https://www.x.org/releases/current/doc/libX11/libX11/libX11.html).
+It has roughly 550 lines of code(with coments and empty lines).
 It is inspired by dwm.
 It is designed to be a bare-bones start for people to build upon as they need.
 It operates on a single linked list of fullscreen windows, which the user can move around and swap.
 It has a simple statusbar at the top of the screen that displays the list of windows with the focused one being highlighted.

 # Installation
 To install IWM, clone the repository and run `make build` in the root directory.
 This will create the `iwm` executable.
 To install the executable, run `sudo make install`.